 - SSTP: Good security, difficult to block and detect

 - IKEv2: Fast, mobile friendly, with several open source implementations (potentially undermined by NSA)

 - PPTP: Fast, widely supported, but full of security holes, only use for streaming and basic web browsing

-But now, it doesn’t end there.
-A new protocol has emerged, and while it’s not officially released—WireGuard is the future of VPN technology.
+Note: A new protocol has emerged, and while it’s not officially released—WireGuard is the future of VPN technology.
 There are currently only a handful of VPN service providers which offer either full or partial implementations of WireGuard such as NordVPN and TorGuard.

-How a VPN Affects Your Internet Speed
+How VPN Affects Your Internet Speed

 When you connect to VPN, and your online traffic is routed through a secure encrypted tunnel, you may experience slight changes in the Internet speed, and this is absolutely normal.

 There are many moving parts involved in how fast your connection can be when using a VPN.
 Let’s take a closer look at what determines Internet performance when you access the web privately and securely instead of the regular, unprotected way.

 Note: There have been misconceptions that using a VPN can increase your Internet speed but this is untrue.
 Your speed will always be equal to or less than the subscribed speed you have with your Internet Service Provider.